 The length of the marriage is another factor that can contribute to the difficulty of dividing up the military retirement pension.
 When the marriage overlaps the military spouse’s service period by 10 or more years, the nonmilitary spouse may receive benefit payments directly from the government.
 If the marriage lasted fewer than 10 years of the service period, then the government may not enforce a court order from the nonmilitary spouse for a share of the retirement pension.
 In such cases, if the military spouse does not agree to provide a share of the retirement benefits directly to the nonmilitary spouse, then the matter will have to be settled in a divorce court in the appropriate state.

 Military retirement pensions are also governed by a complex system of both state and federal rules.
 Therefore, even when a nonmilitary spouse gets court ordered retirement benefits, state and federal rules can still make collecting those benefits a challenge.

-If you have questions about a divorce proceeding and would like to speak to a divorce attorney, contact us at (904) 685-1200.
+If you have questions about a divorce proceeding and would like a divorce attorney to assist you in the matter, contact us at (904) 685-1200.